mhossen2022/azure-synapse-labs/steps/01_Data-ingestion-and-Transformation-on-using-Synapse-pipelines-and-dataflows/documentation.md

 ## Source Data:

-This Lab uses Retail database as source  to quickly implement dataflows, datasets and integrate pipelines  for creating Facts and  dimensional tables.
+This Lab uses Retail database as source  to quickly implement dataflows, datasets and integrate pipelines and activities for creating Facts and  dimensional tables.

 Retail includes the following technical assets